 And the few worst past ones have reached 50% down.
 But it happens, and then it recovers, always has.
 The 2020 pandemic dropped the market 34% in March, quite bad but short.
 It recovered quickly 100% by August, and the year ended up at a new record high with 18% annual gain despite the lost months.
 In the following March the S&P had achieved a 76% gain (a year after the low).
 Recovery of bad economic situations can take a couple of years though, until the economy is corrected.
 1974, 2001 and 2008 crashes were spectacularly bad, and each took a few years to recover.
 But they do recover.

-Currently, the S&P 500 was down about 23% on June 16, 2022 (from year end).
-Most companies are down and negative for the year, but the leading growth stocks (Apple, Microsoft, Amazon, Google, Nvidia.
+Currently, most companies are down and negative for the year, but the leading growth stocks (Apple, Microsoft, Amazon, Google, Nvidia.
 Tesla, etc) are down big time, -25 to -45%.
 It's just market fears due to all the current problems.
 There is nothing wrong with the companies, their earnings are doing great.
-The Russian invasion of Ukraine is of course a big worry, but the painful inflation is another of the current big concerns about the US economy.
-The government's massive spending of Trillions is a large factor, and their own self-imposed policies last year limits our own U.S. oil production, which has had strong effect increasing inflation.
-The U.S. oil production was self-sufficient before, but now we must import oil again.
-Oil affects the price of everything (transportation, plastics, etc), and the doubled oil price has increased U.S. inflation, up from 1.4% in 2020 to 8.6% in May 2022 (2022 is by far the worst in 41 years).
-But the market has always recovered.
+The Russian invasion of Ukraine is of course a big worry, but the painful self-inflicted inflation is another of the current big concerns about the US economy.
+The government's massive spending of Trillions is a large factor, and their own self-imposed policies last year limits our own U.S. oil production, which has had very strong effect increasing inflation.
+The U.S. oil production was self-sufficient before, but now we must import oil again, and pay the price.
+Oil affects the price of about everything (transportation, plastics, etc), and the doubled oil price has increased U.S. inflation, up from 1.2% in 2020 to 7.7% in Oct 2022 (2022 is by far the worst inflation in 41 years).
+But the cavalry will come and the market has always recovered.

 Recessions: The definition of a recession is about the decline of national GDP growth and the rise of unemployment.
-It is NOT about the stock market.
-Some imagine a recession is just when there is two consecutive declining GDP quarters, and we do have that, but it's also additionally about unemployment statistics, which are still rather low now, so there has been no recession called.
+Recessions are NOT about the stock market.
+Some imagine a recession is just when there is two consecutive declining GDP quarters, and we do have that now, but a recession is also additionally about unemployment statistics, which are still rather low now, so there has been no recession called.
 Technically, the National Bureau of Economic Research (NBER) decides if and when it is actually a recession.
 The unemployment rate is still quite low right now, so it is not yet a recession.
 It's bad though anyway.
-Inflation is at a 40 year high.

 We don't know those things about the future, but we can see such instances in the past, to suspect what we might expect sometime in the future.
 We can see that it has always recovered.
 If the fund value drops 50%, then from there, it must recover 100% to reach the same original value again.
 Our own withdrawals also during the low times are dangerous to the survival of our fund.
 Even innocent looking fixed amount withdrawals can become drastic in bad times (see the $200/month fixed withdrawal in the 50 year S&P 500 calculator which fails soon, but a 10% withdrawal finishes 50 years, without growth, but no failure).
 The advantage of a percentage withdrawal is that (if the withdrawal rate is then adjusted every year to the same percentage of the funds then current value), the withdrawal becomes very low when the fund value is low.
 Except actual withdrawals are usually set up as fixed dollar amounts every month.
 But a percentage withdrawal definitely implies the withdrawal is recomputed every year from current fund value, which becomes less withdrawal when the fund value is lower.